Looking to score a job in sales? Unless your pappy is the CEO of the company, you’re going to have to ace your interview.

 These are just suggestions, of course.
 If there are specific things you want to know about the company interviewing you, make sure you ask them.
 This is your chance to ensure this sales job is the right fit for you and your career goals.
 Take it!

 You gave it your best shot and now your interview is over.
 What’s next?
-Is there anything else you can do to make sure you get the job.
-Not really… Here’s what we suggest:
+Although you’re done with the main event, there are still a few things you can do while waiting to hear back.
+Here’s what we suggest.

 The majority of people do not get hired after they interview for a position.
 Rejection is part of the game.
 As such, always hope for the best, but prepare for the worst.